harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md

 By default, Harness uses the `us-east-1` region to test the credentials for AWS connectors.

 If you want to use an AWS GovCloud account for this connector, select it in the **Test Region** field.
-GovCloud is used by organizations such as government agencies at the federal, state, and local level, as well as contractors, educational institutions.
+GovCloud is used by organizations such as government agencies at the federal, state, and local levels, as well as contractors, and educational institutions.
 It is also used for regulatory compliance with these organizations.

 You can access AWS GovCloud with AWS GovCloud credentials (AWS GovCloud account access key and AWS GovCloud IAM user credentials).
 You can't access AWS GovCloud with standard AWS credentials.
 Likewise, you can't access standard AWS regions using AWS GovCloud credentials.